Designed for standards-aligned use

-The same core kit can support introductory “what is a drone?” units all the way up to autonomous missions and advanced physics labs.
+The same core kit can support introductory “what is a drone?” units and extend toward autonomous missions, physics labs, engineering design, and documentation work.

 We know screens aren’t going away.
 What we can change is what happens when a learner picks one up.
-Instead of sliding into an algorithm-driven anxiety loop—doomscrolling, outrage, and quick dopamine hits—we can route that same attention into a creative loop: build, test, break, fix, repeat.
+Instead of letting attention drift into passive feeds, rapid content switching, and short-term rewards, we can route that same energy into a creative loop: build, test, break, fix, repeat.

 The “rabbit hole” reimagined.
-Kids fall down rabbit holes every day: endless shorts, arguments in comment sections, negative content that keeps their nervous system on high alert. bubble flips that script.
-The “rabbit hole” becomes: design a frame, print a part, tune a drone, turn it into a rover, add a sensor, test a mission.
+Students already follow curiosity through digital spaces. bubble redirects that curiosity toward something concrete: design a frame, print a part, tune a drone, turn it into a rover, add a sensor, test a mission.

 bubble is intentional friction.
-Our STEM drone kits use the same devices students already love, but they demand agency: “What do you want to build?
+Our STEM drone kits use familiar devices as tools, but the work demands agency: “What do you want to build?
 What problem do you want to solve?”
-The work is tactile, visible, and failure is safe.
-That’s the kind of loop that strengthens confidence instead of draining it.
+The process is tactile, visible, and forgiving.
+Students can fail safely, adjust, and try again.

 For policymakers & educators, this isn’t about “less screen time”.
 It’s about better screen time—shifting from consumption to creation, from isolated scrolling to shared projects, from short-term spikes to long-term skill-building.

 bubble doesn’t just “teach drones.”
-It creates a steady stream of healthy reinforcement that students can feel immediately — and that naturally grows into longer-term confidence, curiosity, and self-direction.
-Over time, creation starts to compete with consumption… and often wins.
+It creates a steady stream of hands-on feedback that students can see immediately — and that can support longer-term confidence, curiosity, and self-direction.
+Over time, creation can become more rewarding than passive consumption.

-When students repeatedly complete small, real tasks, their brain gets a different signal than social media delivers: effort → progress → pride.
-That loop builds self-trust.
+When students repeatedly complete small, real tasks, they receive a different kind of feedback than passive feed consumption provides: effort → evidence → revision → visible progress.
+That loop can help build practical self-trust.

-As confidence rises, students take on harder challenges.
-Harder challenges create deeper focus.
-Deeper focus creates real skill.
-Real skill creates a sense of identity — and that identity becomes a runway to new interests: engineering, design, robotics, making, entrepreneurship.
+As competence grows, students are more likely to try harder challenges.
+Harder challenges create more opportunities for focused practice.
+Focused practice builds skill — and skill can become a runway to new interests: engineering, design, robotics, making, and entrepreneurship.

 From “watching” to “building”